-In the case of subjective reasons for dismissal, the employer must inform the union council when the employee to be dismissed is a member of a union.
+In the case of subjective reasons dismissal, the employer must inform the union council when the employee to be dismissed is a member of a union.

-In the case of objective reasons for dismissal, the employer must inform a specific organ of the Ministry of Labour and Economics (DGRCT) and also the employee's representative council where this exists.
+In the case of objective reasons dismissal, the employer must inform a specific organ of the Ministry of Labor and Economics ( DGRCT) and also the employees representative council where this exists .

-If the employee is pregnant or on parental leave, CIT needs to give its approval for the termination of the employment.
+If the employee is pregnant or on parental leave CIT needs to give its approval for the termination of the employment.

 The employee must always be heard before the termination.
-Even in objective reasons dismissal, the employer must assure the employee's right to defend him-/herself.
+Even in objective reasons dismissal, the employer must assure the employee's right to defend his-/herself.

-Q3: Is there a prescribed form for the termination of a labour contract?
+Q3: Is there a prescribed form for the termination of a labor contract?